Robert Bosch Junior Professorship

 The Advisory Board and selection committee is chaired by former German Minister for the Environment and Executive Director of UNEP, Klaus Töpfer.

-The application deadline for the Robert Bosch Junior Professorship 2016 is 12 May 2015.
+The application deadline for the Robert Bosch Junior Professorship 2016 was May 12, 2015.